islandevolution/islandevolution.github.io/team/index.md

 We are a diverse group of people interested in understanding island biology, diversification dynamics and genome evolution.
 Click on group member profiles to learn more about us!

+If you would like to join us, feel free to contact the group coordinator.
+Contact information can be found under the Contact section.

 {% include section.html %}

 {% include list.html data="members" component="portrait" filters="role: pi" %}
-{% include list.html data="members" component="portrait" filters="role: ^(?!pi$)" %}
+{% include list.html data="members" component="portrait" filters="role: ^(?!pi$|alumni$)" %}

 {% include section.html background="images/hawaii.jpg" dark=true %}

-If you would like to join us, feel free to contact the group coordinator.
-Contact information can be found under the Contact section.
+## Alumni

+We're proud of our former group members and their contributions to science.

+{% include list.html data="members" component="portrait" filters="role: alumni" %}

+{% include section.html background="images/hawaii.jpg" dark=true %}

 {% include section.html %}

 {% capture content %}